nickw1/lilt/README.md

 Yet more public content.
 ```

-So in summary:

-- `@exN` : inserts exercise N.
-- `@exN(M)` : inserts exercise N, where N depends on completion of M.
-- `@answer(N)` : include the answer to exercise N. It will only be visible if exercise N has been completed.
-- `@depends(N)` : include other content which depends on exercise N.
-- `@public` : end protected content.
-Subsequent content will be public, and visible even if the user has not completed any exercises.

 ## Users/students

 On the main page, students can signup for a random and anonymous 6-digit **user code**.
 This identifies them as a user and allows `lilt` to determine if they have answered exercises and whether the tutor has authorised their answers.

-These user codes are intended to be only usable for one week (i.e they are for the current topic only); in the `utils` directory within `server` there is a cleanup script which will delete answers and users older than a week.
+These user codes are intended to be only usable for one week (i.e they are for the current topic only); in the `utils` directory, as stated above, there is a cleanup script which will delete answers and users older than a week **which you must set up to run daily** as discussed above.

 Again the main interface will be described in a later revision of this `README`.